 This last week has been pretty miserable.
 Like anyone in crisis, I feel like most of what I do is wait.
 Wait for an answer, wait for help, wait for things to get better…and…nothing.

-Well, not nothing, obviously not nothing.
-But what feels like a void of unchanging hopelessness.
-I’m sure some of you have been there.
+Well, not nothing, but struggle can feel like a void of unchanging hopelessness.
+I know some of you have been there.
 I also know that some of you are standing on the other side.
 Some of you have shared your stories with me, of God working, of moving from hopeless to hopeful, of trust in God and Jesus’s time, healing the deep places of your heart.
 Our stories keep one another going on this journey, bringing the truth of light at the end of a tunnel and the reality of the other side.

 He sees her pain.
 He sees her struggle.
 He sees her hunger.
 He sees her aching heart.
 I need to know that.
 I need to know that God sees me.